-The Black Lawyers Association of Cincinnati would like to congratulate all of the 2020 Scholarship recipients.
-Due to the cancellation of the 2020 Banquet we are excited to highlight our Scholarship Recipients and their accomplishments here and wish them all continued success.
+The Black Lawyers Association of Cincinnati would like to congratulate all of the 2023 Scholarship Recipients.
+We are excited to highlight our Scholarship Recipients and their accomplishments here and wish them all continued success.

 The Black Lawyers Association of Cincinnati invites eligible law students to apply for scholarships.
 The selection of recipients will be made by the BLAC Scholarship Committee.
 The selected recipients will be recognized and presented with their scholarships at BLAC’s Annual Scholarship and Awards Banquet.

 Each recipient will be asked to submit an appropriate photograph and biography for the program, after the selection.
 In addition to awarding four law student scholarships, we will present our distinguished service award and introduce graduating students from our two area law schools to the greater Cincinnati legal community.
-The black-tie optional affair will be held in the spring, date to be determined.
-Approximately 400 lawyers, judges, law students, and friends attend our banquet each year.
+The black-tie optional affair will be held on April 13, 2024.
+Over 300 lawyers, judges, law students, and friends attend our banquet each year.
 If you have any questions or concerns, contact us at email@example.com